UNC launches CARDNL, Carolina’s first Drone LabApril 4, 2021

-From characterizing floodplains and mapping invasive species, to forest management, Carolina’s Drone Lab, or CARDNL, works with interdisciplinary teams to tackle emerging research questions.
-Recently launched to provide a hub for innovative drone and sensing technologies at Carolina, CARDNL serves as collaborative resource for faculty and student researchers to use for a host research endeavors.
+From characterizing floodplains and mapping invasive species to forest management, Carolina’s Drone Lab, or CARDNL, works with interdisciplinary teams to tackle emerging research questions.
+Recently launched to provide a hub for innovative drone and sensing technologies at Carolina, CARDNL serves as a collaborative resource for faculty and student researchers to use for a host of research endeavors.
 CARDNL aims to be a continuously-evolving resource for collaborators both in the UNC community and beyond.

 “CARDNL is Carolina’s technical and logistical hub for research, education, and service activities using–or considering using–UAVs as a tool,” says Mike Piehler, director of the UNC Institute for the Environment.
-“Even at its inception CARDNL’s community of practice represents a broad swath of the university.
+“Even at its inception, CARDNL’s community of practice represents a broad swath of the university.
 I am excited to see the partnerships and innovation that result.”

 “CARDNL came to be kind of organically,” says Susan Cohen, associate director of the UNC Institute for the Environment and director of the lab.
 “It started as a collection of projects centered around drones, and there are a handful of faculty and staff teaching and using drones, like E3P’s Geoff Bell and Carl Stearns, GIS Manager at Energy Services.
 But there was no space where everyone could come together, – a hub for sharing resources and ideas, data collection and exploration, whether it is for commercial purposes or research or storytelling.”